sqlxpert/lights-off-aws/README.md

 ## Parting Advice

-* Test your backups!
-Can they be restored successfully?
+* Routinely test your backups!
+Are backups happening as scheduled?
+Can you restore your backups successfully?

 * Rebooting EC2 instances is necessary for coherent file system backups, but it takes time and carries risks.
 Use `sched-reboot-backup` less frequently